seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 825 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 826 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)

-//// 821+4=825
+//// 822+4=826

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 92 (2025, Thursday, February 13th at 04:51 pm PST)
+//// File version: 93 (2025, Friday, February 14th at 04:21 pm PST)
-//// Line count (including blank lines and compiler line): 1,173
+//// Line count (including blank lines and compiler line): 1,175

 //// ----------------------------------------------------- \\\\